 I have been fortunate to work as an actor in theatre, films, television, radio, adverts and corporate films and training, and performed in more than 30 pantomimes, playing everything from Ugly Sister, to Baron Hard-up to Dame.

-As a writer he has written TV scripts ("Fenn Street Gang
+As a writer I have written TV scripts ("Fenn Street Gang

 " and "Keep It In The Family"

 ) but in 2002 began writing books.
-His first crime fiction novel, "Each Man Kills" was published by Gomer Press in 2002 and is still available at a reduced price from Amazon.
+My first crime fiction novel, "Each Man Kills" was published by Gomer Press in 2002 and is available in a new edition by Andrews UK.

 Left: marching to save St James's Theatre with Vivien Leigh and

 The more mature Frankie in Beechwood Care Home in East London - A Day in The Lives of Frankie Abbott, a new comedy play with David Barry and Linda Regan.

 For details of the play and dates of the performances please go to the News and Links page.